 Provides scene sequencing, character notes, and team collaboration

 Highland supports the Fountain file format– a plain text markup language often used in screenwriting.
-This allows the writer to access and edit their drafts from any device or any software meant for editing files (e.g., GoogleDocs, NotePad, etc.).
+This allows the writer to access and edit their drafts from any device or any software meant for editing files (e.g., Google Drive, NotePad, Microsoft Word, etc.).

+The algorithm will ensure that you stick to the chosen format so that you can just focus on the writing.
 Your Final Draft and PDF files will be automatically converted to Fountain files upon importing.